bhusalb/grading-tool/readme.md

 ## Grading tool made for cs 1050 course.

 ## Installation
-The tool is based on python flask and vanilla js.
+The tool is based on python flask and vanilla js.This depends upon **backup.sh** tool.
+If you don't have that on tc.rnet.missouri.edu, it won't work as intended.
 In order install tool, you need to follow belows steps.
-This depends upon **backup.sh** tool.
-If you don't have that on tc.rnet.missouri.edu, it won't work as intended.

 1. Make a virtual environment.